Marijuana is being increasingly legalized in the U.S., but is it safe?

 Evidence to date suggests that marijuana could help to treat some mental health conditions.

 The review indicates that there is some evidence to suggest that marijuana might alleviate symptoms of social anxiety, but again, this is contradicted by the National Academies of Sciences, Engineering, and Medicine review, which instead found that regular users of marijuana may actually be at increased risk of social anxiety.

 Evidence suggests that oral cannabinoids are effective against nausea and vomiting caused by chemotherapy, and some small studies have found that smoked marijuana may also help to alleviate these symptoms.

 Some studies on cancer cells suggest that cannabinoids may either slow down the growth of or kill some types of cancer.
 However, early studies that tested this hypothesis in humans revealed that although cannabinoids are a safe treatment, they are not effective at controlling or curing cancer.

-The researchers found that the children who received the cannabidiol solution went from having around 12 seizures per month to an average of six seizures per month.
-Three children receiving cannabidiol did not experience any seizures at all.
+The researchers found that the children who received the CBD solution went from having around 12 seizures per month to an average of six seizures per month.
+Three children receiving CBD did not experience any seizures at all.

 Children who received the placebo also saw a reduction in seizures, but this was slight — their average number of seizures went down from 15 each month before the study to 14 seizures per month during the study.